Unity-Technologies/ml-agents/docs/Basic-Guide.md

 6. Go to **File** > **Save Project**

 ## Running a Pre-trained Model

-We've included pre-trained models for the 3D Ball example.
+We include pre-trained models for our agents (`.nn` files) and we use the [Unity Inference Engine](Unity-Inference-Engine.md) to run these models inside Unity.
+In this section, we will use the pre-trained model for the 3D Ball example.

 1. In the **Project** window, go to the `Assets/ML-Agents/Examples/3DBall/Scenes` folder and open the `3DBall` scene file.